Key Takeaways

 And consistently, chronically, we get it wrong: spending more than we should, saving less than we plan to, and wondering why the number in our bank account doesn't reflect the income we know we earn.

-There's a cognitive bias called the focusing illusion — the tendency to overweight one factor when making decisions while underweighting everything else.
+There's a cognitive bias called the focusing illusion (the tendency to overweight one thing while ignoring everything else), first documented by Nobel laureate Daniel Kahneman and colleagues.
 When we evaluate whether we can afford something, we almost always focus on the purchase price (or the monthly payment) and quietly ignore everything else: the ongoing costs, the opportunity cost, the impact on our savings rate, and the cumulative effect of this decision combined with every similar decision we've already made.

 The question most people ask: "Can I cover the repayment?"